More Lessons for Intermediate Algebra or Algebra II

 Quadratic graphs have several properties such as shape, vertex and direction that help us solve several types of application questions.
 The vertex, the quadratic minimum and the quadratic maximum are also helpful when answering problems associated with area, speed and direction.
 We find the minimum if the parabola opens "up" and the maximum if the parabola opens "down."

-Maximum and Minimum Values of Quadratic Functions.
+Maximum and Minimum Values of Quadratic Functions

 This video shows how to find the maximum or minimum value of a quadratic function using the formula for the vertex: (-b/(2a), f(-b/(2a))

-This video looks a finding the minimum or maximum of a quadratic function.
 It also talks about finding the domain and range for those functions.
 Two examples are included.

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.